 Jayne Gaze studied Art & Design at Worcester University graduating with first class single honours followed by a twelve month residency at Worcester Cathedral for which she won an Arts Council England Award.
-In the following year she was AA2A Artist in Residence at Worcester University and also accepted a post with Worcestershire Mental Health Partnership NHS Trust at Shrub Hill Workshop where she continues to work, using art therapeutically and vocationally, with recovering mental health service users .
-In November 2012 Jayne was guest Artist in Residence in the new ‘Artists Space’ situated in the old library in Worcester Museum and Art Gallery.
+In the following year she was AA2A Artist in Residence at Worcester University and also accepted a post with Worcestershire Mental Health Partnership NHS Trust at Shrub Hill Workshop using art therapeutically and vocationally, with recovering mental health service users .
+Jayne retired from this post in January 2014.

 During this time she has continued to develop her own practice, with annual exhibitions of her work.

 “Through my art I aim to explore and evoke emotion.
 I often utilise the lexicon of cloth, in particular bandage and muslin, suggesting binding, protection, injury and healing”